COVID-19 on Campus

 - Office of Housing and Residence Life

-Students, faculty and staff who have been directed to isolate or quarantine must confirm official release by the COVID-19 Campus Support Team to return to campus at the end of their isolation/quarantine period.
+Students, faculty and staff who have been directed to isolate or quarantine must confirm official release by the COVID-19 Campus Support Team to return to campus.

 Campus Contact Tracing Team